 Hoggs Market or Hogswart?

-Sprawling, crowded, noisy, Victorian – all words that can be used to describe the New Market area around the Victorian SS Hogg Markets in Kolkata.
+Sprawling, crowded, noisy, Victorian – all words that can be used to describe the Newmarket area around the SS Hogg Markets in Kolkata.
+As you enter you are confused for a moment, and wonder whether you have stepped into an early Harry Potter movie by mistake.
 It is an area where you can get pretty much anything – clothing, fruit & veg, meat, tea, street food, jewellery, souvenirs you name it.
 Even a special cheese called Bandel that is unique to West Bengal.

 It is exactly the kind of place that I love because of its hustle and bustle.
 Shop owners either look at you disdainfully because they know you are not a serious shopper or they shout and follow you to the end of the markets.
 Often I mistake this for persistent selling, and I have been wrong when it is simply people trying to help me.
 I tend to give these guys my scowl that I learnt in Vietnam, which (note to self) I’m pretty sure is much more insulting in India that it is in South East Asia so I definitely have to adopt a more culturally appropriate technique to rebuff the sellers.

-It is not my first visit to the markets, but this time I’m going because I’ve just read about the Bengali cheese.
+It is not my first visit to the markets, but this time I’m going because I’ve just read about the Bengali cheese, and the ancient pastry shop called Nahoums.

 Next to it is the fruit and veg.

-What I like to call the ‘jeans’ area is the bit that I don’t really have any interest in – rows of jeans and other cheap western style clothes.
+After that is what I like to call the ‘jeans’ area and it is the bit that I don’t really have any interest in – rows of jeans and other cheap western style clothes.

 On the east side there is an area where you can buy pashminas, saris and kurtas.
 The longer I spend in India the more I realise that the kurta is the most practical thing to wear, but I havn’t got the hang of it yet.
 The choices are amazing – vibrant colours, intricate embroidery and almost all made from a light cotton.

-The pashmina area is kind of a Hogwarts area as well.
+The pashmina area is a little bit Hogwarts as well.
 I could swear that once I walk out of the jeans area I should come to the edge of the markets and walk out onto the street – but there is a rabbit warren of alleys, drains and what seems like housing before you get there.
 Also in this section are also some shops selling antiques and other carved wooden furniture.

 And next to this is about six shops selling dairy products including the local bandel and kalimpong cheese.
 In fact the bandel cheese is good, but not outstanding – it comes in plain and smoked and is more of a novelty.
 The shop keeper tells me that the kalimpong cheese comes from Darjeeling to the north east.
 This variety is more to my taste.